 Once it has been agreed that a child has additional needs, you will be informed and they will be placed on the Special Educational Needs Register under the category of SEN Support.
-Adjustments will be put into place in the classroom and they may receive extra support or intervention if this is felt appropriate.
-Your child will receive 3 reviews each year whilst they are on the SEN register.
-If they continue to make slow progress or have ongoing problems then the school may ask for advice from outside agencies.
+Adjustments will be put into place in the classroom, including adaptations to teaching and they may receive extra support or intervention if this is felt appropriate.

+If they continue to make less than expected progress or have ongoing problems then the school may ask for advice from outside agencies.
 A small number of children may go on to have an Education, Health and Care Plan (EHC) - these are for the most complex children that have significant and ongoing needs.